paperclone22/Nomad-Books-Redux/README.md

 ### Upgrading

-Upgrades to the book can only be done while the camp is undeployed.
+Upgrades to the book can only be done while the camp is retrieved.

+##### Dye

+A book can be dyed using any dyes in the same way that armour can be dyed.

 ##### Height

-A book's height can be upgraded by shapelessly combining it with grass pages in a crafting inventory.
+A book's height can be upgraded by shapelessly combining it with **grass pages** in a crafting inventory.
 Despite there being no limit to the height of a camp, the higher it gets the more difficult the search for a good spot may be since not only space that is actually used must be emptied of obstacles.

 ##### Width